jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 3. With the remainder of the rope, tie a sub-lieutenant's hitch onto the upper loop.

-4. Adjust the safety-belt hitch to tighten the lower loop.
+4. Adjust the sub-lieutenant's hitch to tighten the lower loop.

 ![][truckers-hitch-photo]
 *A secure trucker's hitch*